jeffdruid/cheap-flight/README.md

 - [Web Scraping with Python and BeautifulSoup is THIS easy! - Tom's Tech Academy](https://www.youtube.com/watch?v=nBzrMw8hkmY)
 - [Banner - Canva AI](https://www.canva.com)
 - [The Best Websites to Practice Your Web Scraping Skills in 2024 - Proxyway](https://proxyway.com/guides/best-websites-to-practice-your-web-scraping-skills)

-# Welcome,

-This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
-The last update to this file was: **March 14, 2023**

-## Reminders

-- Your code must be placed in the `run.py` file
-- Your dependencies must be placed in the `requirements.txt` file
-- Do not edit any of the other files or your code may not deploy properly

-## Creating the Heroku app

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
-The ordering is as follows:

-1. `heroku/python`
-2. `heroku/nodejs`

-You must then create a _Config Var_ called `PORT`.
-Set this to `8000`

-If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

-Connect your GitHub repository and deploy as normal.

-## Constraints

-The deployment terminal is set to 80 columns by 24 rows.
-That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.

----

-Happy coding!